Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the BCDRIaaSPlan option.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image384.png "BCDRIaaSPlan option")

 4. Notice that the VMs are still at the Target, since they are Failed over to the Secondary Site.
-Select **More**, **Failover.**
+Select **More**, and then **Failover**.

     ![In the BCDRSRV blade, the right-click ellipses menu has Failover selected.
 Under Items in recovery plan, a callout points to the Target tile, with 2.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image385.png "BCDRSRV blade")

-5. On the warning about No Test Failover, select **I understand the risk, Skip test failover.**
+5. On the warning about No Test Failover, select **I understand the risk, Skip test failover**

     ![A warning displays that no test failover has been done in the past 180 days, and recommends that you do one before a failover.
 At the bottom, the I understand and skip test failover checkbox is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image322.png "Failover warning")